St John the Baptist Church, Reid: Churchyard

-St John's churchyard contains Canberra's original cemetery.
+St John's churchyard contains Canberra's original cemetery, which is the oldest single denomination graveyard still in use in the ACT.
 The first burial in the churchyard was on 3 May 1844.

 The mortal remains of many pioneers of the Canberra district are interred at St John's.
 They include the church's long-serving 19th-century rector, the Revd Pierce Galliard Smith, and Colonel John George Nathaniel Gibbes, who occupied Yarralumla homestead from 1859 until his death 14 years later.
 Gibbes was reputed to be the illegitimate son of a royal duke.
 Coincidentally, lying close to Gibbes' grave is the final resting place of another person with a link to the British throne, albeit one greatly separated in time and circumstance from that of the colonel.
 That person is Viscount Dunrossil, a former Governor-General of Australia, who died in office in 1961.

 Also interred in the churchyard are the remains of Colonel Gibbes' wife, Elizabeth, his son Augustus Gibbes (Yarralumla's proprietor from 1859 to 1881), his grandson Henry Edmund Gibbes, and his great-grandson, the Australian air ace Bobby Gibbes DSO, DFC and bar—as well as St Christopher Battye and members of the pioneering McDonald, Guise, Shumack and Campbell families.
 The McDonalds are of Cranachan, Inverness Shire, Scotland, the same lineage as Flora Hannah McKillop (McDonald), mother of the Australian saint Mary MacKillop.
 This information is drawn inter alia from the definitive guide to all known burials at the site, Jean Salisbury's St John's Churchyard Canberra.

 On 12 November 1845, a local Canberran, Sarah Webb of Tidbinbilla, was buried in the churchyard after dying in childbirth.
 The epitaph on her headstone reads, "For here we have no continuing city but seek one to come", a reference to St Paul's letter to the Hebrews (Hebrews 13:14).
 Webb's headstone became known as the "Prophet’s Tombstone" and became a magnet for travellers when Canberra was announced as Australia's future capital city.

 The churchyard was closed to new burials in 1937 unless exclusive rights to a plot were held.